HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 Chemical Management in Farming

 Agricultural farms contain useful and harmful organisms that affect farms.
 To save crops and soil, the growth of organisms also needs to be controlled.
-In this process, natural or fewer chemicals, herbicides, and pesticides used to protect soil and crops.
-So proper maintenance is required throughout the area to control other organisms.
+In this process, natural or fewer chemicals, herbicides, and pesticides are used to protect soil and crops.
+So, proper maintenance is required throughout the area to control other organisms.

 5. Biological Pest Control